BramVan-Oosterhout/festivals-docker/festivals-server/DOCUMENTATION.md

   ]
 }
 ```
-The descroptions are cut in this example.
+The descriptions are cut in this example.
 The ,,, replaces the removed text.
-The returned information is always an array of data: { "data": [ ..., ..., ... ] }, even when only one element is returned. `server=check.sh` in the festivals-checks container provides many more examples and a place for experimentation.
+The returned information is always an array of data: { "data": [ ..., ..., ... ] }, even when only one element is returned. `server-check.sh` in the festivals-checks container provides many more examples and a place for experimentation.

 The defined endpoints limit the ability to retieve the bi-directional, many-to-many relationships.
 The table below illustrates the endpoints implemented.
 * X indicates the database mapping table.
 For example map_festivals_events